Cerebral Palsy (CP)

 What Problems Does CP Cause?

-The brain damage that causes CP also can affect other brain functions and lead to additional medical issues, such as:
+Brain damage that causes CP also can affect other brain functions and lead to problems like:

 - visual impairment or blindness